Henchel-Santillan/dsl_list/README.md

 * Array-based, random-access: `list` (fixed-size),
 * Link-based, sequential access: `slinked_list`, `dlinked_list`

 Note that a majority of the `deque` types are simple adapter classes and can be developed by deriving and hiding a fragment of the interfaces defined by the `list` types.
-What this means is that they simply “wrap” one of the three public containers in the shared library.
+What this means is that they simply “wrap” one of the four public containers in the shared library.
 In particular, `linked_queue` and `linked_stack` implement a common `deque` interface and define `push`, `pop`, and `peek` by means of the methods contained in `dlinked_list`.
-In a similar vein, `array_queue` and `array_stack` take after `list`.
+In a similar vein, `array_queue` and `array_stack` take after `array_list`.

-For implementations of these adapters, see [dstruct_vis](https://github.com/Henchel-Santillan/dstruct-vis).

 The adapters `queue` and `stack` are similar in functionality to `array_queue` and `array_stack`, except `queue` and `stack` are not inherently resizable (static capacity).